Anger intensities can range from frustration or irritation to rage (c) vladacanon www.fotosearch.com Stock Photography

 Peace between nations begins with peace at home.
 As the song about Where have all the flowers gone? so poignantly asks, “When will we ever learn?
 When will we ever learn?”

 Susan Heitler, PhD, is a Denver private practice psychologist and author of the book The Power of Two.
 Dr Heitler's books and blogposts teach skills for more cooperative living as illustrated in the following humorous video from her online collaborative communication program, Power of Two Marriage.
-(Note: If the video is not visible, try refreshing the page).
+(Note: If the video below is not visible, try refreshing the page).

 Susan Heitler, Ph.D., is the author of many books, including From Conflict to Resolution and The Power of Two.
 She is a graduate of Harvard University and New York University.